Alex-Costea/Wiles/docs/tutorial.md

 Even when not working with type literals, `const` can still be useful to enforce compile-time execution for optimization purposes, ensuring that certain values are calculated ahead of time for better performance.

+The keyword `const` cannot be used with variables for obvious reasons.
+It also can't be applied to mutable values, since they allow changes at runtime, conflicting with the compile-time constant requirement.